onap/doc/docs/guides/onap-documentation/api-swagger-guide.rst

 .. note::
    swaggerv2doc directive may generate errors when Swagger file contains specific information.
-In such case, do not use this direcive.
+In such case, do not use this directive.

 .. code:: rst